 - This brought about stability there.
 The provisions of the accord were:

-- All those foreigners who had entered Assam between 1951 and 1961 were to be given full citizenship, including the right to vote.
+- All foreigners who had come into Assam between 1951 and 1961 were to be given full citizenship including the right to vote.

-- In 2009 Assam Public Works (APW), an NGO filed a petition in the Supreme Court demanding identification of Bangladeshi foreigners in the State and deletion of their names from the voters’ list.
+- In 2009, an NGO called Assam Public Works filed a petition in the Supreme Court demanding the identification and deportation of illegal Bangladeshis in Assam.
+It also demanded the deletion of their names from the voter’s list.

-- In 2013, the Supreme Court finally ordered to complete the exercise by December 31, 2017, leading to the present updation of NRC in Assam.
+- In 2013, the SC ordered to complete the list updation by December 31st, 2017.
+Currently, the SC monitors the entire process of NRC updation.